cloudflare/cloudflare-docs/products/network-interconnect/src/content/set-up-cni/onboarding.md

 ## Scope your configuration

-Starting with an initial kickoff call, Cloudflare engages your organization to confirm the scope and timeline for setting up CNI.
+Cloudflare engages your organization with an initial kickoff call to confirm the scope and timeline for the CNI setup.

-_Customer requirements:_ At the kickoff call, be prepared to provide the [configuration data](/network-interconnect/set-up-cni/configuration-data/) for the type of network cross-connect you want to use with CNI.
+_Customer requirements:_ During the kickoff call, be prepared to provide the [configuration data](/network-interconnect/set-up-cni/configuration-data/) for the type of network cross-connect you want to use with CNI.

 ## Configure the network cross-connect

-To configure the cross-connect, the Cloudflare Infrastructure uses information provided by you to generate a Letter of Authorization (LOA)/service key.
+To configure the cross-connect, the Cloudflare Infrastructure uses your information to generate a Letter of Authorization (LOA)/service key.

 _Duration:_ 1–2 weeks.

-_Customer requirements:_ The resulting LOA/service key is provided to you so that you can accomplish these steps:
+_Customer requirements:_ We provide you with the LOA/service key so you can:

 * Order cross-connects at the locations the LOA specifies.
 * Verify when the cross-connects are complete.

+For Equinix users, open your Equinix dashboard and select Cloudflare as your service provider.
+Select your port, Cloudflare port, and port speed.
+After choosing your VLANID, submit the connection request for approval from Cloudflare.

 <Aside type='note'>

 When using a virtual partner network interconnect, provision cross-connects using the appropriate partner portals.

-For more, see the [Cloudflare Network Interconnect Partner Program](https://www.cloudflare.com/network-interconnect-partnerships/#:~:text=Network%20Interconnect%20Partner%20Program&text=Cloudflare%20has%20partnered%20with%20five,over%20high%2Dperformance%20network%20fabrics.).
+For more information, see the [Cloudflare Network Interconnect Partner Program](https://www.cloudflare.com/network-interconnect-partnerships/).

 </Aside>

-Once you have provided verification, Cloudflare assigns IP addresses to use with the cross-connect (assuming you are not using an Internet exchange point for the cross-connect).
+After you provide verification, Cloudflare assigns IP addresses to use with the cross-connect, assuming you are not using an Internet exchange point for the cross-connect.

 ## Configure Cloudflare BGP

 During this phase, Cloudflare validates BGP sessions over the cross-connect.

+1. Cloudflare supplies customers with the GRE IPs and BGP Peering info, which is completed after GRE tunnels in CNI links are onboarded.

+2. Work with Cloudflare to establish the BGP sesion for the PNI on both sides.
+This requires a BGP call and a ~2 hour manintenance window provided by the customer.

+3. Configure the GRE tunnel over the PNI.

+4. Cloudflare up-prefs the CNI connection and turns Magic Transit back on.

 _Duration:_ Approximately 1 week.